 Not a lot of that online lately, is there?

-Website Inquiries: The Good, The Bad and the Ugly
+Website Inquiries: The Good, The Bad, and the Ugly

 That is the risk you take having a website.
-If any of you have a Blog or website you know what I mean, right?
-You open your inbox to find these emails that make you wonder what kind of person would type that?
-Did they even read the site?
-Is my Search bar still there?
+You know what I mean if you have a blog or website.
+You open your inbox to find these emails that make you wonder what kind of person would type what you are reading.

 It’s Easy to be Nice

 It is not uncommon for me to get an email demanding information of interest from a site visitor.
 Onliners are contacting an Email Etiquette site asking Email Etiquette questions with no courtesy.

 No thank you in advance, niceties, or appreciation for my time — nothing but a demand for answers.
 They don’t respect my time when they could have found their answer simply in the website’s search bar.